lumnikemel/sd-zfs-hook/README.md

 # sd-zfs-hook

-A standalone systemd ZFS hook for mkinitcpio, extracted from the archlinuxcn repository.
+A standalone systemd ZFS hook for mkinitcpio, built from the archlinuxcn repository.

+The `archlinuxcn` repo is the only org maintaining a `sd-zfs` module.
+However, their project is based on `linux-lts` and the module should be made available for all to use.
+Therefore, I created this repo to simplify the creation of just the module for others to use.

 ## Installation